 After earning his BFA in Illustration at Ringling School of Art + Design, Kevin got what he considers his real art education while working for Robert Antovel at Art & Frame of Sarasota, the best art supplies store in town.
 After picking up the framing trade Kevin moved on to what would be his “master’s program”.
 Kevin was hired as a painter by Hagen-Wallace, a props shop for Feld Entertainment.
 Here Kevin learned how to paint faux finishes and would eventually find himself in the sculpting department where he would discover his true passion.

 Again with the help of his brother Keith, Kevin advanced into another career.
 After college, his brother taught himself web design and he passed along the knowledge to Kevin and they both were hired by Hydrogen Media.
 At the height of the dot.com era, HMI was a powerhouse collection of talent.
-But all things must pass and Kevin was part of massive layoffs.
+But all things must pass and when the dot com bubble burst Kevin was part of massive layoffs.
 After a year of freelancing web design, Kevin accepted what would be his last traditional job.
 For seven years Kevin acted as the production end of a small Marketing Firm in Tampa Bay Florida.
-It would be here that Kevin would develop his web and graphic design skills but also his strong desire to follow his own path and pursue fine arts.
-Kevin immediately fell into the designer toy scene where he customized art toys for collectors and created one of a kind sculptures.
+It would be here that Kevin would develop his web and graphic design skills.
+In 2009, with the coming arrival of their first child, Kevin decided to leave the workforce and become a stay-at-home parent.
+Not content with being idle, he immediately fell into the designer toy scene where he customized art toys for collectors and created one-of-a-kind sculptures.
 It was during this time that Kevin was asked to illustrate the children’s book, A Stone For Kayla.
 Having come full circle to his roots at art school, Kevin is now focusing on children’s book illustration.

 Kevin lives in Lake Stevens, Washington with his wife Jennifer and their two daughters Alex and Emma, as well as dogs Ollie and Maple.